ravvis/generate-random-id/README.md

 ## Params

-`getRandomId` accepts one param `options` an object with all the configurable options.
+`generateRandomId` accepts one param `options` an object with all the configurable options.

 ### options